How much does a car on salary sacrifice cost compared with a personal lease?

 Personal lease: Monthly cost of petrol for Corsa 1.2 SE Edition = £105.53

-Electric car drivers can take advantage of cheap, 100% renewable energy overnight with the Octopus Go EV tariff from Octopus Energy, and pay as little as 2p per mile in fuel costs.
-Electric car drivers get access to 4 hours of super off-peak green energy between midnight and 4am.
+Electric car drivers can take advantage of cheap, 100% renewable energy overnight with the Intelligent Octopus EV tariff from Octopus Energy.
+Access 6 hours of super off-peak green energy between 11.30pm to 5.30am.
 Just plug in before you go to bed, and in the morning your car is ready to go when you are.

-With our salary sacrifice package, we’ll throw in a free home charger and 5,000 miles worth of free energy when you switch to Octopus Go.
-If you don't have off-street parkinga driveway, we'll give you 5,000 miles of free public charging credit from the Electric Juice Network.
+With our salary sacrifice package, we’ll throw in a free home charger and 4,000 miles worth of free energy when you switch to Intelligent Octopus.
+If you don't have off-street parking or a driveway, we'll give you 4,000 miles of free public charging credit with Electroverse.

 Salary sacrifice: Monthly cost of fuel for Corsa-e SE Premium = £10.50